scotthansonde/wordlandBaseline/README.md

 [Dave Winer](http://scripting.com/).
 It is inspired by the [Retrospect](https://wordpress.com/theme/retrospect) theme by Automattic.

-WordLand Baseline under development and does not yet support all WordPress features.
+WordLand Baseline is under development and does not yet support all WordPress features.

 ## How to use while under development